Observing Double White Dwarfs with the Lunar GW Antenna: Generation of the synthetic population

 \subsection{Population size estimation}

-In order to generate a realistic population, it is important to estimate the number of DWD systems in our galaxy and in the local Universe.
+In order to generate a realistic population, it is important to estimate the number of DWD systems in our Galaxy and in the local Universe.
 Our analysis assumes that every super-Chandrasekhar DWD system leads to a SN Ia, and therefore the SN Ia rate derived from this assumption should be considered a lower limit, since other final outcomes are possible from a super-Chandrasekhar DWD merging \citep{Luo:2024qwa}.
-However, two opposite effects must be considered too: firstly, some SNe Ia may originate from sub-Chandrasekhar mass binaries \citep{SDSS_WD_survey, Ruiter:2024kak, Scalzo:2014wxa}, and secondly, some of the SNe Ia may result from the SD scenario, in a mixed progenitor scenario \citep{Ruiter:2024kak}.
+However, two opposite effects must be considered too: firstly, some SNe Ia may originate from sub-Chandrasekhar mass binaries \citep{SDSS_WD_survey, Ruiter:2024kak, Scalzo:2014wxa, Liu:2023qmw}, and secondly, some of the SNe Ia may result from the SD scenario, in a mixed progenitor scenario, as well as other proposed scenarios \citep{Ruiter:2024kak, Liu:2023qmw}.
 At this stage, it is not realistically possible to determine how these different contributions balance out.
 GW observations will also contribute to clarifying this aspect.

-The adopted SN Ia rate in our Galaxy is $r=(5.4\pm1.2)\cdot10^{-3}$\,yr$^{-1}$ \citep{SNIa_rate_Li}, and is considered constant over time: this approximation is valid on the timescales of the detectable DWDs (those characterized by a GW frequency above 1\,mHz) because the time required to merge starting from $f_i=1$\,mHz is around 1 -- 3\,Myr depending on the masses, sufficiently small compared with the entire Hubble time (13500\,Myr) to consider the SN Ia rate locally fixed.

-The density distribution in frequency space of the DWD population required to sustain this rate is obtained in the following.
+The adopted SN Ia rate in our Galaxy is $r=(5.4\pm1.2)\cdot10^{-3}$\,yr$^{-1}$ \citep{SNIa_rate_Li}, and is considered constant over time: this approximation is valid on the timescales of the detectable DWDs (those characterized by a GW frequency above 1\,mHz) because the time required to merge starting from $f_i=1$\,mHz is around 1 to 3\,Myr depending on the masses, sufficiently small compared with the entire Hubble time (13.5 Gyr) to consider the SN Ia rate locally fixed.
+In the following, we derive the density distribution in frequency space of the DWD population necessary to sustain this rate.

 Let $\lambda(f)$ be the DWD spectral density, such that $dN=\lambda(f)df$ is the number of DWDs with frequency between $f$ and $f+df$.
 The merging of these $dN$ systems will occur in a time interval $dt=t_{m}(f)-t_{m}(f+df)$, where $t_m$ is the merger time given by eq. \ref{eq:merging_time}.
 The merger rate is than